 In December 2017 she resigned from the position, with hopes of starting a fund to help sickle cell affected individuals directly financially.
 Under the Kincaid's Kindred Spirits umbrella.

-The Meesha C. Saxton (MCS- Fund) launched in June 2018.
+The Meesha C. Saxton (MCS~Fund) launched in June 2018.
 The MCS~Fund was awarded 501c3 status.
-The MCS~Fund is governed by a seven-member Board of Advisors, with four officers (President, Vice President, Secretary and Treasurer) comprising the Executive Committee.
+The MCS~Fund is governed by a fifteen-member Board of Advisors, with five officers (President, Executive Director, Vice President, Secretary and Treasurer) comprising the Executive Committee.
 Members of our board of advisors are: